Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 In 1937, Old Crow likely would’ve had the same reputation and taste that it was so proud of before Prohibition.
 Thus, Gittes’ proud ownership and consumption of Old Crow makes sense.

 Gittes maintains his manly habits by going to a barber for his cut and shave, where he reads the paper, hears dirty jokes, and isn’t afraid to get into a fight or two.
-The joke that Gittes overhears is a special highlight of the film, especially given the poor context of his retelling:
+The joke that Gittes overhears is a considerably non-politically correct moment of the film, especially given the poor context of his retelling:

 So there’s this guy, Walsh, do you understand?
 He’s tired of screwin’ his wife.
 So his friend says to him, “Hey, why don’t you do it like the Chinese do?”
 So he says, “How do the Chinese do it?”
 And the guy says, “Well, the Chinese, first they screw a little bit, then they stop, then they go and read a little Confucius, come back, screw a little bit more, then they stop again, go and they screw a little bit… then they go back and they screw a little bit more, and then they go out and they contemplate the moon or something like that.
 Makes it more exciting.”